 During unimpeded muscle function, the neurotransmitter acetylcholine is released from these nerve endings causing muscle contractions.
 The Botox then blocks the release of acetylcholine, causing the muscle to become relaxed.

-This is my interpretation of a very complex process - I hope it makes sense to you.
+This is my simplified interpretation of a very complex process.

 This sounds like exceptionally good news to me!
-This fact alone makes me want to try Botox for migraine headaches.
+This fact about Botox for migraine headaches is not commonly disclosed.

-and flu like symptoms.
-A drooping eye lid seems to be a common side
+A drooping eyelid seems to be a common side effect.

 Always ask your Doctor for the more serious side effects that pertain to you individually.
 We all have different medical conditions that may effect the results.